-Objectives: The Ofi Invest ESG Monétaire Fund's objectives are to offer a higher return to investors, after actual management costs are deducted, than the Capitalised €STR +5 bp index over an investment horizon of 6 to 12 months, and to achieve regular net asset value growth, while adopting an SRI approach.
+Objectives: The Ofi Invest ESG Monétaire Fund's objective is to offer investors a higher return, after actual management costs are deducted, than the Capitalised €STR +5 bps index over an investment horizon of 6 to 12 months, and to achieve regular net asset value growth, while adopting an SRI approach.

-The management process for the Fund mainly uses the performance levers outlined below in order to achieve the management objective:
+The management process for the Fund mainly uses the performance levers outlined below in order to achieve the investment objective:

-Securities Holding Strategy

-The terms of investments are extended in order to get wider spreads.
-However, in a climate with very low interest rate rises, the Fund reserves the right to invest in securities with a shorter maturities and more attractive risk/return ratio.

-Bonds with a maturity of up to two years maximum are purchased, provided that the period until the next interest rate update is less than or equal to 397 days, up to 50% of the net assets), as their yield is frequently higher than the yield for negotiable debt securities.
-A minimum of 70% of the Fund's Net Assets are invested in Negotiable Debt Securities and French and foreign interbank money market instruments (eligible eurozone and OECD member countries under the Management Company's criteria).
+- Securities Holding Strategy - The terms of investments are extended in order to get wider spreads.
+However, in a climate with very low interest rate rises, the Fund reserves the right to invest in securities with a shorter maturities and more attractive risk/return ratio. - Bonds with a maturity of up to two years maximum are purchased, provided that the period until the next interest rate update is less than or equal to 397 days, up to 50% of the net assets), as their yield is frequently higher than the yield for negotiable debt securities. - A minimum of 70% of the Fund's Net Assets are invested in Negotiable Debt Securities and French and foreign interbank money market instruments (eligible eurozone and OECD member countries under the Management Company's criteria).
 Bonds issued by private or public issuers may not account for more than 50% of the Fund's net assets.
-However, within the eurozone, up to 40% of the net assets may be invested in countries listed as "peripheral" under the Management Company's criteria.
-"Peripherals" currently refers to Portugal, Italy, Ireland and Spain.
-In addition, "corporate and sovereign" investments are excluded in Greece.
+However, within the eurozone, the Fund may invest up to 40% of its net assets in countries listed as

+"peripheral", according to the criteria of the Management Company.
+"Peripheral" currently refers to Portugal, Italy, Ireland and Spain.
+Moreover, "corporate and sovereign" investments are excluded in Greece.

 The Management Company has put in place a securities selection policy based in particular on the life, type, creditworthiness, liquidity and profitability of the financial instruments.

-The Fund will invest in debt securities and money-market instruments with the following characteristics:
+The Fund will invest in debt securities and money-market instruments with the following

 The maximum remaining life on issue of securities that may be purchased by the Fund is 397 days.
 However, the Fund may invest in debt securities and money-market instruments with a residual maturity of no more than two years up until the legal redemption date, provided that the period up until the next interest rate update is no more than 397 days.
-Where applicable, fixed-rate money-market instruments hedged via a swap arrangement and floating-rate money market instruments will be updated against a money-market rate or index;
+Where applicable, the fixed-rate money market instruments hedged by a currency swap and variable-rate money market instruments will be updated in relation to a money market rate or index; In order to measure the level of exposure to credit and liquidity risks, the Weighted Average

-In order to measure the level of exposure to credit and liquidity risks, the Weighted Average Life ("WAL") up to the date when the securities that make up the portfolio are actually redeemed (i.e. final maturity date) may not be more than 12 months;
+In order to measure the level of exposure to credit and liquidity risks, the Weighted Average Life ("WAL") up to the date when the securities that make up the portfolio are actually redeemed (i.e., final maturity date) may not be more than 12 months;

-In order to measure the level of exposure to credit and liquidity risks, the Weighted Average Maturity ("WAM") up to the date when the securities that make up the portfolio reach maturity (i.e. the reimbursement date or the interest rate revision date) may not be more than 6 months.
+In order to measure the level of exposure to credit and liquidity risks, the Weighted Average Maturity ("WAM") up to the date when the securities that make up the portfolio reach maturity (i.e., the reimbursement date or the interest rate revision date) may not be more than 6 months.
 Financial contracts are included in calculations on the WAL and WAM.